Setting screen time boundaries with your children can be tricky––but it’s not impossible, thanks to a few helpful strategies!

 Since my children were young, I found that I could limit their screen time by allowing TV just two times a day: when I’m preparing breakfast and dinner.
 It gives me uninterrupted time in the kitchen, and if I cook fast, they’re not watching much.
 (If we’re having a rough day, it might take a really long time to make dinner.)

 Earn TV time.

-If your children act a little too entitled for TV, combat the greedy issue.
+If your children act a little too entitled for TV, combat the greed issue.
 Simply make your children earn their screen time.

 In my house, I insist that my son’s and daughter’s bedrooms are picked up before they’re allowed to watch any TV.

 Some days they choose to keep their rooms a mess–-and miss TV.
 If you’re trying to form a habit with other chores or work on character building, those could be tied to screen time, too.